Australia Awards students arriving in Australia

-The International Sponsored Students Unit (ISSU) will assist your arrival in Australia and can help enrol your children in local schools.
+International Student Support can assist your arrival and help you with enrolling your children in local schools.

 Before leaving for Perth